-This coming week Wednesday is Ash Wednesday and the beginning of Lent.
-I encourage all of our parishioners to attend Holy Mass Ash Wednesday.
-Our liturgies will be held at 8:30 am and 8:00pm at the Church of St. Michael and 6:30 pm at the Church of St. Paul.
+This coming Wednesday is Ash Wednesday and the beginning of Lent.
+I encourage all of our parishioners to attend Holy Mass on Ash Wednesday.
+Please see elsewhere in this bulletin for the full schedule of Holy Masses.
 Plan now to begin Lent with Our Lord at Holy Mass!

 With the beginning of Lent our attention also turns to penances or sacrifices.
-I think during the Jubilee Year of Mercy our Lord has many special graces to offer.
-Let us be bold in our actions!
-First, I encourage all of us to pick some practices to give up or do.
-The usual practices, like giving up dessert, candy, pop or television are good.
-However, what about ‘thinking outside of the box’ a bit?
+Let us be determined in our efforts to make time for Jesus in prayer and be bold in our acts of Charity!
+First, I encourage all of us to pick some practices to give up or to do.
+The usual practices, like giving up dessert, candy, pop or television can be good.
+However, asking for the grace from our good Lord to change a bad habit in our relationship with God and others may be much better.
+Can we also ‘think outside of the box’ in other ways?
 A penance does not always have to be something we forgo or give up.
 It could also be something we add to our daily life.
-We could add such things as: doing more acts of kindness in word or deed for one’s spouse, children, or siblings; choosing to forgive and let go of a grudge; ask for forgiveness; visit relatives in the nursing home; call your parents more often; pray for patience and try to practice it more and more; pray for those who annoy you; thank God for His blessings each day; pray more – morning, afternoon and night; and I think you get idea as the list could go on.
-Here are a few ideas that would bear great fruit as well: attend daily Holy Mass; monthly confession; daily family rosary; spending time with Jesus in adoration of the Eucharist; praying the Liturgy of the Hours; praying with Sacred Scripture; 15-30 minutes of quiet prayer talking with Jesus and listening to Him in your home; a prayerful walk; talking with a spiritual director; and reading a good spiritual book - I recommend the Diary of St. Faustina, and the autobiography of St. Therese called Story of a Soul.
+We could add such things as: doing more acts of kindness in word or deed for one’s spouse, children, or siblings; choosing to forgive and let go of a grudge; ask for forgiveness from someone; visit relatives in the nursing home; call your parents more often; pray for patience and try to practice it more and more; pray for those who annoy you; thank God for His blessings each day; pray more and with greater love for God – in the morning, afternoon and night; and I think the list could go on.
+Here are a few more ideas that would bear great fruit: attend daily Holy Mass; monthly confession; daily family Rosary; Chaplet of Mercy; Stations of the Cross; spending time with Jesus in adoration of the Eucharist; praying the Liturgy of the Hours; praying with Sacred Scripture; 15-30 minutes of quiet prayer talking with Jesus and listening to Him in your home; a prayerful walk; talking with a spiritual director; and reading a good spiritual book - I recommend the Diary of St. Faustina, and the autobiography of St. Therese called Story of a Soul.

 Second, for information on the practice of penance, here is what our Catechism of the Catholic Church (CCC) teaches us: